-Psychiatrist are doctors who have undergone further training to specialize in the assessment, diagnosis, and treatment of mental health conditions.
+Psychiatrists are doctors who have undergone further training to specialise in the assessment, diagnosis, and treatment of mental health conditions.
 Psychiatrists can make medical and psychiatric assessments, conduct medical test, provide therapy, and prescribe medication.

 For the purpose of this report Medicare-subsidised services provided by a psychiatrist, included patient attendances (or consultations), group psychotherapy, tele-psychiatry, case conferences and electroconvulsive therapy.
-Electroconvulsive therapy may be provided by either a psychiatrist or another medical practitioner together with an anaesthetist.